 Because occupations involving physical labor dominate the local economy, Cleburne is generally considered to be a blue-collar town.
 41.63% of the Cleburne workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Cleburne is a city of transportation and shipping workers, sales and office workers, and service providers.
 There are especially a lot of people living in Cleburne who work in sales jobs (8.60%), office and administrative support (8.10%), and management occupations (7.83%).

-The education level of Cleburne citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
-17.02% of adults 25 and older in Cleburne have a college degree.
+The percentage of adults in Cleburne with college degrees is slightly lower than the national average of 21.84% for all communities.
+16.14% of adults in Cleburne have a bachelor's degree or advanced degree.

 Cleburne is an extremely ethnically-diverse city.
 The people who call Cleburne home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Cleburne residents report their race to be White, followed by Black or African-American.
 Cleburne also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 29.58% of the city’s residents.
-Important ancestries of people in Cleburne include Irish, English, French, and Scottish.
+People of Hispanic or Latino origin account for 28.83% of the city’s residents.
+Important ancestries of people in Cleburne include German, Irish, English, French, and Scottish.

 The most common language spoken in Cleburne is English.
-Other important languages spoken here include Spanish and Urdu.
+Other important languages spoken here include Spanish and Vietnamese.